Regular resolution for CNFs with almost bounded one-sided treewidth: Preliminaries

-In this paper we will consider tree decompositions for primal and incidence graphs of a CNF $\varphi$.
+In this paper we will consider tree decompositions for the incidence graph of a CNF $\varphi$ (\emph{incidence tree decompositions} of $\varphi$).
 In this case, for each node $t$ of the underlying tree, $B(t)$ is partitioned into $Var(t)$ and $CL(t)$ respectively corresponding to variables and clauses.
-If $G$ is a primal graph then, of course, $Var(t)=B(t)$.
-In this paper we assume that the underlying tree $T$ of the considered tree decompositions is binary and rooted.

-It is well known that for every graph $G$ there is a tree decomposition of width equal the treewidth of $G$ whose underlying tree is binary and has $O(n)$ nodes (see e.g. \cite{SamerS10}).

-{\bf Preorder traversals and their connection to tree decompositions.} Let $T$ be a binary and rooted tree.
-For each non-leaf node with two children, we arbitrarily fix the left and the right child.
-In case of only one child, consider it to be the left child.
-Unless specified otherwise, when we mention a subtree of $T$, we mean $T_u$ the subtree induced by a node $u \in V(T)$ and all its descendants.

-Let $\pi_T$ be the sequence of vertices of $T$ traversed according the \emph{postorder traversal} (that is, explore the subtree rooted by the left child then by the right child then the current node itself).
-For $u,v \in V(T)$, we write $u<v$ to denote that $u$ occurs earlier than $v$ in $\pi_T$.
-The following proposition specifies some properties of prefixes $ST$ of $\pi_T$.

-\begin{proposition} \begin{enumerate} \item $T[ST]$ is a union of at most $\log V(T)$ disjoint subtrees of $T$.
-(Recall that $G[U]$ means the subgraph of $G$ induced by $U$.
-We admit an abuse of notation treating sequences as sets, the correct use will always be clear from the context.)
-We denote the set of these subtrees by $Trees(ST)$. \item The nodes of each $T' \in Trees(ST)$ form a consecutive interval of $\pi_T$ (meaning that each $v \notin V(T')$, either $v<u$ for each $u \in V(T')$ or $v>u$ for each $u \in V(T')$).
-This naturally extends to $Trees(ST)$ the $<$ relation on the nodes of $T$ specified above. \item Let $t \in V(T)$ be the immediate successor of $ST$.
-Then $Trees(ST+t)$ is obtained from $Trees(ST)$ by either adding a new tree consisting of $t$ only or removing the last two trees $T'$ and $T''$ or $Trees(T)$ and adding a new tree $T^*$ whose root is $t$ and $T'$ and $T''$ are subtrees of $T^*$ rooted by the children of $t$. \end{enumerate} \end{proposition}